 Janis Harper, Anthology, Anvil Press 2007

-Find some of my writing in journals and magazines online, like this literary podcast read by me on the UK’s Litro magazine!
+Find some of my writing in journals and magazines online, like this literary podcast read by me in the UK’s esteemed Litro magazine!

 Or click on PDF on this page in Canada’s Tessera journal archives to read “What Happened.”